What are the most spectacular roads in Croatia?

 The road to Gola Pljesevica: hazardous area due to possible mine fields

-Gola Pljesevica is a high mountain pass at an elevation of 1.547m (5,075ft) above the sea level, located in the Dinaric Alps, on the border of Croatia and Bosnia and Herzegovina.
+Gola Plješevica is a high mountain peak at an elevation of 1,547m (5,075ft) above sea level, located on the border of Croatia and Bosnia and Herzegovina.

-A narrow road to Cave Biserujka, a Top Natural Attraction on Krk Island
+How to get by car to Cave Biserujka, a Top Natural Attraction on Krk Island?

 Veliko Rujno